tgfrerer/island/README.md

   remotely connect to a running app from all over the world.

 * **Multi-Window** Island allows you to hook up multiple swapchains to a single application.
+You can dynamically add and remove swapchains while your Island application is running.
 This is particularly useful for multi-window scenarios.
 See [example][example-multiwindow]

 * **Straight to video**: Island can render straight to screen using the direct rendering swapchain, or use any number of available